ACRONYM-Group/Legislation/Constitution/Running_Constitution.md

 #### Article 1 Section 2 Subsection 2; Responsibilities
 Nymphs are required to attend one monthly meeting yearly, or they will lose their status as a Nymph.

-In any A.C.R.O.N.Y.M. media or communication channels:
+In any official A.C.R.O.N.Y.M. media or communication channels:
 * Never use slurs or other derogatory terminology
 * Censor the usage of profane words higher than a mild level as defined in the Ofcom's ranking of swear words
 * Be your best nerdy self.